Operators on nonlinear metric measure spaces I: A New Laplacian comparison theorem on Finsler manifolds and a generalized Li-Yau approach to gradient estimates of Finslerian Schr\"odinger equation: Introduction

 Discrete Li-Yau gradient estimate for graphs satisfying the CDE-inequality was first presented by F. Bauer, P. Horn, Y. Lin, G. Lippner, D. Mangoubi and S-T. Yau \cite{BHLLMY2015JDG}.
 So far, the research of gradient estimation on graphs have focused mainly on the heat equation.
 L. Wang and Y. Zhou gave gradient estimates of the Laplacian eigenequations on locally finite infinite graphs \cite{WZ2017AM}.
 The gradient estimation of the positive solution to the heat equation on the finite graphs was determined by P. Horn \cite{H2019SIAM}.
 C. Gong, Y. Lin, S. Liu and S-T. Yau derived Li-Yau inequality for unbounded Laplacian on complete weighted graphs with the assumption of the curvature dimension inequality $CDE'(n,K)$.
 They also got Harnack inequality, heat kernel bounds and Cheng's eigenvalue estimate as the applications \cite{GLLY2019AM}.

 In the past decade, many scholars have also turned to the study of gradient estimations on differential manifolds whose metrics are evolved by a certain curvature flow.
 H. Cao and M. Zhu proved the Li-Yau-Hamilton and Aronson-B\'enilan estimates for fast diffusion and porous medium equations under the Ricci flow \cite{CZ2015JMPA,CZ2018NA}.
+A. Abolarinwa studied the global Harnack estimates for heat equations with potentials \cite{Abolar2016MJM}.
 L. Zhang investigated Li-Yau's type and J. Li's type parabolic gradient estimates for positive solutions to a nonlinear parabolic equation which is a nonlinear generalization of the Schr\"odinger equation under the Ricci flow \cite{Zhang2021BBMS}.
 He also researched the gradient estimates for another nonlinear PDE under the Yamabe flow \cite{Zhang2019JMAA}.
 There are more results on Riemannian manifolds under the geometric flow \cite{Sun2011PJM,DMT2023JMAA,LBZ2016JMAA,LZ2020PA}.\\